-We are honored and excited to have you as a new member of our Black African Coalition community.
+We are honored and excited to have you as a new member of our Black African Coalition Community.
 We think of our united organizations as a family, each with their own set of unique passions, interests, and individualities.
 There is a place for every kind of student here-whether you are an introvert or extrovert, athletic or artistic, an activist or a quiet changemaker, our family welcomes you here.

-Our virtual and in-person events give students the opportunity to engage with our local community through community service, fundraisers and social mixers.
-It is crucial to each student's success for there to be not only a safe and comfortable environment, but an inclusive one for our people to commune and receive support.
-Our network of support encompasses Black ASU alumni, faculty and staff that make it their personal mission to care for the needs of Black students no matter the circumstance.
+Our events give students the opportunity to engage with our local community through community service, fundraisers and social mixers.
+It is crucial to each student's success for there to be not only a safe and comfortable environment, but inclusive for students from all walks of life with intersecting identities to commune and receive support.
+Our network encompasses BlackASU alumni, faculty and staff that make it their personal mission to care for the needs of Black students no matter the circumstance.
 We encourage you to explore our member organizations and lean on us whenever you need a helping hand.
 We are always stronger together.